michaengeser/pep_WP4_beh-fMRI/README.md

 If you use this repository, please cite:

-Engeser, M., & Kaiser, D. (2025).
-Inter-individual similarities in internal models of the world shape similarities in the perception and neural processing of scenes.
+Engeser, M., & Kaiser, D. (2026).
+Inter-individual similarities in internal models predict similarities in the perception and neural processing of scenes.